 Bentley Motors Limited regards its publication of this tax strategy as compliant with the duty under Finance Act 2016, paragraph 22(2).

-This document was approved by the Board of Directors on 28th September 2017.
+This document is effective for the financial year commencing 1st January 2018 and was approved on behalf of the Board of Directors on 26th September 2018.